AnilaHsu/blog/content/posts/firebase-firestore/index.md

 ```

-- **`onSnapshot()`**：We can receive data changes on Firestore in realtime  through this method.
+- **`onSnapshot()`**: We can receive data changes on Firestore in realtime  through this method.
 When an initial call using the callback will create a document snapshot immediately with the current data of the single document.Then each time the data changes, another call updates the snapshot.

 **Listen to a document**